Herman G. Canady

 Questionnaires designed to obtain the above information were sent to administrators at the country's most well-respected 50 predominately black colleges.
 Forty-seven colleges agreed to participate in the study.
 Results indicated that only 30% of the institutions had psychology departments, while 70% combined psychology departments with education, philosophy, or sociology.
 Only two institutions offered a Race Psychology course.
 Of the 32.6% of instructors teaching psychology courses trained in psychology, only 30% held doctorate degrees in psychology.
 Only 8 of the 88 total psychology instructors at the institutions had published significant research in the past five years.
 Additionally, Canady suggested that, while many of the courses taught across the nation pertained to applied psychology, too few addressed issues of theoretical psychology.

 At the A.T.A.
 Tuskegee Convention held at the Tuskegee Institute in 1938, Canady presented his ideas to members who unanimously voted to form a Department of Psychology within the A.T.A.
 Canady was chairman of the group, whose convention theme was "The Negro Youth Looks at Occupations in America."
 In 1968 during an A.P.A. convention, about 200 black psychologists met to discuss the failure of the A.P.A. to address the role of blacks in psychological research.
-Joseph White, an influential black social psychologist, said that those present at the meeting were "dissatisfied with psychology's exploitations and the white definitions for behavior that placed Blacks in a negative light."
+Joseph White, an influential Black social psychologist, said that those present at the meeting were "dissatisfied with psychology's exploitations and the white definitions for behavior that placed Blacks in a negative light."

 In his research, Canady also drew attention to false beliefs regarding gender differences.
-In "A Study of Sex Differences in Intelligence-Test Scores Among 1,306 Negro College Freshmen," American Council Psychological Examinations of 637 males and 669 females attended West Virginia State College were analyzed.
+In "A Study of Sex Differences in Intelligence-Test Scores Among 1,306 Negro College Freshmen," American Council Psychological Examinations of 637 males and 669 females who attended West Virginia State College were analyzed.
 Canady concluded that there were no significant differences in "general intelligence" between males and females.
-He did find significant differences between the male and female performance in the sub-tests included in the intelligence test.
+He found significant differences between male and female performance in the sub-tests included in the intelligence test.
 The males outperformed the females in the numerical sections of the test, while the females outperformed the males in the verbal sections.
 He retired from West Virginia State University in 1968 after forty years as chair of the psychology department.
 Herman G. Canady, the first psychologist to examine the role of the race of the examiner as a bias factor in I.Q. testing, died on December 1, 1970.